Student life at Columbia in the 1950s

 British Director of Photography and Camera Operator Glen Ade Brown settled in Los Angeles 10 years ago.

-and is also a recipient of the Telly and the Cine Golden Eagle awards for Best Cinematography.
+He has been working on features, commercials and reality TV.
+He played an instrumental role in the award-winning ABC Family series "Switched" and is also a recipient of the Telly and the Cine Golden Eagle awards for Best Cinematography.
 He was recently signed by the Judy Marks Agency and is now listed in her commercial roster.

 Tags: Sherburne, Massachusetts, Goodbye Mr Chips, Captain Midnight, Abbott and Costello